-With the exception of the following instance, since the last statement of compliance on February 17, 2011, the Merck Group has complied with the recommendations of the German Federal Government Commission on the Corporate Governance Code published on May 26, 2010, and shall continue to do so in the future.
+Since the last statement of compliance on February 24, 2012, the Merck Group has complied with the recommendations of the Government Commission German Corporate Governance Code in the version dated May 26, 2010 and published in the official section of the German Federal Gazette during its period of validity with the following exception:

-Contrary to section 5.4.1 sentence 2, an age limit is not taken into account when proposing candidates for election to the Supervisory Board.
+Contrary to section 5.4.1 sentence 2 of the Code, an age limit is not taken into account when proposing candidates for election to the Supervisory Board pursuant to the published objectives of the Supervisory Board.
 The age of Supervisory Board members is not a criterion for their qualifications and competence.
 Moreover, we do not wish to forgo the many years of experience of Supervisory Board members.